Click here to make a donation and #SaveMoreLivesin2025

 Clients are notified when animals are ready to go home on the same day.

-We do not keep animals over night.
+We do not keep animals overnight.

 Last pick-up time is 4:00 p.m.